MrEnigmamgine/Videogame-Capstone_fork/README.md

   Our target variable is to be able to idetify the diffrent variables that make a videogame have a high rating

 ### Need to haves (Deliverables):
+- First what is needed:
+  - Account Creation
+In order to use our API, you must have a Twitch Account.
+The IGDB.com API is free for non-commercial usage under the terms of the Twitch Developer Service Agreement.
+For more information on how to aquire this information on : https://api-docs.igdb.com/#about

+- Aquire.py
+- Prepare.py

 ### Nice to haves (With more time):